CLY-Meteo/CLY-Weather/README.md

 - Run ```make```
 - Enjoy.

-*(If you want cly-meteo.sh to use your compiled binary, move the binary back to the root folder of the project.)*
+*(If you want cly-weather.sh to use your compiled binary, move the binary back to the root folder of the project.)*